vesoft-inc/nebula/docs/manual-EN/manual-introduction.md

-# Nebula Graph R201910_beta User Manual
+# Nebula Graph User Manual

 ### About this manual

 This is the Nebula Graph User Manual.
 It documents Nebula Graph R201910_beta.
-It may include documentation of features of Nebula Graph versions that have not yet been released.
 For information about which versions have been released, see  Nebula Graph Release Notes.
 <!-- Release Notes not added yet. -->

-Because this manual serves as a reference, it does not provide general instruction on  graph database concepts.
-It also does not teach you how to use your operating system or command-line interpreter.
+This manual presumes you understand general graph database concepts and command-line interpreter.

 Nebula Graph is under constant development, and the User Manual is updated frequently as well.